raghunandanbhat/raghunandanbhat.github.io/_posts/2024-01-23-1brc-in-python.md

 title: 1 Billion Row Challenge in Python
 published: true
 ---

-On January 1st of this year  released a new challenge called .
-The challenge is to read and aggregate 1 billion rows from a text file as fast as possible.
-If you want to submit your entry and win the challenge, you should submit the solution in Java.
-However, he allowed submissions in other languages in  section.
-This post is all about how I tried this challenge in my language of choice- Python without any Python packages.

 On January 1st of this year, [Gunnar Morling](https://twitter.com/gunnarmorling) launched a new challenge known as the [1 Billion Row Challenge](https://github.com/gunnarmorling/1brc).
 The objective?
 To read and aggregate 1 billion rows from a text file as quickly as possible.
 While the challenge officially requires submissions in Java to be eligible for winning, Gunnar allowed participants to showcase solutions in other languages in the [Show & Tell](https://github.com/gunnarmorling/1brc/discussions/62) section.
 In this post, I'll detail my attempt at tackling this challenge using my language of choice: Python, and without relying on any external Python packages.

 ### **The Problem**